 10. Increased Risk of Injuries

 Sleep deprivation affects our judgments and perceptions.
-A scientific study shared by SLEEP journal which included more than 1700 women and men and followed their sleep routine for about 10 years has shown that men who didn’t have more than 6 hours of sleep at night had a greater mortality risk.
+A scientific study shared by SLEEP journal which included more than 1700 women and men who followed their sleep routine for about 10 years has shown that men who didn’t have more than 6 hours of sleep at night had a greater mortality risk.

 Via Live Love Fruit